What is the Disaster Medical Support Registry?

-It is a listing of Pender County Residents that have special medical needs who may require assistance in finding shelter or transportation during disasters such as a hurricane.
-The registry provides county staff with contact information for special needs individuals before an emergency to ensure they have a safe place to go and a way to get there.
+Pender County offers a Disaster Medical Support Registry to residents who may need medical assistance during or after a disaster.
+These individuals may require assistance in finding shelter or transportation during disasters such as a hurricane.
+The registry provides county staff with contact information for individuals with medical needs before an emergency to ensure they have a safe place to go and a way to get there.
 The information you provide will not be released or used for any other purpose.
-Being listed in the registry does not mean that you have to go to a shelter; in fact staying with families or friends is encouraged.
+Being listed in the registry does not mean that you have to go to a shelter; in fact, staying with families or friends is encouraged.

 Who May Register?

 The Registry is open to any resident of Pender County who has special medical, mental, or physical needs.
-Health Department staff will evaluate all applications, and those persons meeting registry criteria of a special needs individual will be placed on the registry.
+Health Department staff will call all applicants to evaluate his/her needs and to discuss their evacuation plan.
+Follow up calls will occur annually.
 Examples of qualifying individuals are:

 Residents of Nursing Homes, Assisted Living and other group homes will not ordinarily register because these facilities are required to provide safe shelter for them.